 About Tomecek Studio

 Tomecek Studio aims to remain on the cutting edge of their profession by constructing visionary spaces that use light, surface, and material to cultivate unique beauty and structural integrity.
-LEED certified, Brad Tomecek, AIA member and Tomecek Studio founder, graduated from the University of Florida with a Bachelor of Design and a Master of Architecture.
-His work has been highlighted in Architectural Record, Architect and Builder Magazine, and he serves as AIA Denver’s 2017 president.
-He was recently recognized with the AIA National Young Architect Award.
-His firm’s residential design is contemporary, deeply rooted in artistry, functional, and boundary pushing.
-Tomecek Studio’s has completed award-winning work in smaller commercial architecture categories as well, and the varied palettes of their residential creations show not only the breadth of their skill set, but also the adaptability of their vision.
+LEED-certified and AIA member Brad Tomece founded Tomecek Studio.
+The establishment of his own firm is one of his most significant milestones after graduating from the University of Florida with a Bachelor of Design and a Master of Architecture.
+His work has been highlighted in Architectural Record, Architect, and Builder Magazine.
+In the past, Brad served as AIA Denver’s president and was recently recognized with the AIA National Young Architect Award.
+His firm’s residential design is contemporary, deeply rooted in artistry, function, and innovation.
+Tomecek Studio has also completed award-winning work in smaller commercial architecture categories.
+Its residential creations demonstrate the breadth of the firm’s skill set but also the adaptability of its vision.
 Though Tomecek has done residential work largely in Boulder and other parts of Colorado, his residential design footprint is already leaving a trail of awards in its wake as he makes his mark in Denver.

-Recognized with the Builder Magazine Grand Award, AIA Colorado North Chapter’s Merit Award, the AIA Colorado Citation Award, and the AIA Colorado YAAG Built Architecture Award, the Denver 32nd Street modular is “high-quality design meets factory” setting.
+Awarded with Builder Magazine’s Grand Award, AIA Colorado North Chapter’s Merit Award, AIA Colorado Citation Award, and the AIA Colorado YAAG Built Architecture Award, the Denver 32nd Street modular is often described as “high-quality design meets factory” setting.
 The home, at its foundation, is two boxes that slide above one another to allow for outdoor living space and a lower, covered rear entry.
-This spacious, light, inviting structure includes an open concept kitchen and an effective balance of wood and more industrial-looking iron and metal to present as both modern and comfortable.
-Featured in the Food Network chef Keagan Gerhard’s restaurant dBar as a dessert, and allotted the AIA Colorado YAAG Unbuilt Architecture Award, the Shield House is a handsome blend of a rectangular living space and a contrasted, curved circulation space.
-Tomecek Studio used restrictions to their advantage and got creative with a tall, curved metal wall that was a result of bulk plane restrictions.
+This spacious, light, inviting structure includes an open concept kitchen.
+The design features an effective balance of wood and more industrial-looking iron and metal to present a modern and comfortable vibe.
+Another example of the firm’s work earned AIA Colorado YAAG Unbuilt Architecture Award.
+The Shield House is a handsome blend of rectangular living space and contrasted, curved circulation space.
+Tomecek Studio used a potential limiting factor from the bulk plane restrictions to their advantage and got creative with a tall, curved metal wall.
 An added bonus is that it provides privacy from the adjacent public decks of a three-story triplex.
-An amazing upper deck and the tasteful use of exposed wood beams and long windows make this space feel airy and bright.
+An amazing upper deck and the tasteful use of exposed wood beams and long windows make this space feel open and bright.